Comparing & Union and Confederacy

 The subject of slavery was single biggest difference between the two and the one that sparked the war.
 The majority of people in the Union states believed that the enslavement of men, women, and children should be outlawed in America.
 Abolitionists in the Union were working to build support for ending slavery in America.

 On the other hand, the Confederacy was founded upon the idea of white supremacy and supported enslavement.
-While the majority of Southerners did own own slaves, most believed that their state had the right to determine if it was legal to own human beings and treat them like property.
+While the majority of Southerners did not own slaves, most believed their state had the right to determine if it was legal to own human beings and treat them like property.
 In March 1861, Confederate Vice President Alexander Stephens said that the Confederacy's "foundations are laid, its cornerstone rests upon the great truth, that the negro is not equal to the white man; that slavery—subordination to the superior race—is his natural and normal condition."

 A few key people were also important to shaping the differences between the Union and Confederacy.
 After a string of less successful generals, General Ulysses S. Grant would emerge as a prominent military leader as the commander of the Union Army.
 His efforts were backed by President Abraham Lincoln, and both men pledged allegiance to the Union capital of Washington, D.C.
 By contrast, General Robert E. Lee would take fame as the commanding General of the Confederacy’s Army of Northern Virginia.
 He served under Confederate President Jefferson Davis, both of whom looked to Richmond, Virginia, as their capital.